As children head back to school after the summer, we all have a responsibility to be more watchful on the roads.

 Children are unpredictable and can run out into traffic at any time.
-Keep an eye out as you approach a school zone and prepare for children to step onto the road unexpectedly.
+As you approach a school zone, be vigilant, and prepare for children to run onto the road unexpectedly.

 8. Share the road with cyclists

-Some kids will ride a bike to school, which can create problems for drivers since they cannot determine traffic conditions properly.
-Whenever passing a cyclist, proceed slowly, and leave a few feet between your vehicle and them.
-Also, whether you are turning right or left and a child on a bike is approaching, wait for them to pass you or go through the intersection first.
-Be extra vigilant in school zones and residential areas to watch for kids on bikes.
+Kids riding a bike to school can also create problems for drivers as children may not be able to determine traffic dangers.
+When passing a cyclist, proceed slowly, and leave a few feet between your vehicle and them.
+Also, when turning, if you see a child on a bike approaching, wait for them to pass.
+Watch for kids on bikes and be extra vigilant in school zones and residential areas.

 9. Teach your children the rules of traffic safety and school bus etiquette

 You can help keep your children safe by teaching them the rules of the road.

 Children should stay away from any streets and the school parking lot while they are at school.
 Crossing the street only at designated crosswalks, under the supervision of an adult (ideally a crossing guard), is key to reducing the likelihood that your child might be hit.

 Teach your children to use the sidewalk whenever possible, look both ways before crossing the street, and pay attention to where they are going.
 This is especially important for kids who are old enough to have their cellphone, for instance, and might be distracted while crossing the road.

 If your child rides a bike to school, ensure they wear a fitted helmet and securely fasten the chin strap.
 Talk to them about the rules of the road as a cyclist, the importance of staying in a bike lane whenever possible, and never using an electronic device while riding.